eduardolucioac/groovim/README.md

  * ToDo: Delete and close current file/Rename the current file and open it with the new name!
 (EXAMINE THIS POSSIBILITY/NOT A PRIORITY) By Questor

+ * Bug: The tab character must have 4 spaces for "*.py" files and 2 for the others!
+(PRIORITY) By Questor

 Contact
 -----